 - volume ÷ total time (seconds) = Volume Rate

 In Table 1, notice how change begins right away with the novice trainee.
 That is because the trainee went from doing nothing to a workout.
 A change in volume causes a change in muscles.
 By combining volume with time in days or seconds, you create power.
-Power is defined by volume moved over time.
+Power is defined by volume moved.
 The faster you can move a heavier weight, the more power you use.
 It is the power that determines the size of the muscles.

 Simply put, bigger muscles are more powerful than smaller muscles.

-Traditionally a trainee can expect to gain 1 to 2 pounds of muscle each month and 40 to 50 pounds of muscle in a lifetime.
+Traditionally, a trainee can expect to gain 1 to 2 pounds of muscle each month and 40 to 50 pounds of muscle in a lifetime.
 These expectations create logistical limits that cause plateaus in resistance training.
 Of course, these are averages and will vary depending on genetics, diet, age, behaviors, and environment.
 Other factors, such as supplements and steroids, can cause far more significant muscle hypertrophy.
-The right workout and diet can save time and place you on the fast track to muscle hypertrophy.
+However, the proper workout and diet can save time and place you on the fast track to muscle hypertrophy.
 Investing in a customized workout program and diet from a certified fitness trainer or nutritionist can save you time and provide you with significant gains.
 Many experts train and create free customized workout programs and diets for you to use.